taniaortiz0/taniaortiz0/README.md

 I am passionate about cybersecurity and it's ever-evolving landscape.
-I am intrigued on how the defensive and offensive sides comes to play in this field leading to the path of purple teaming.
+I am intrigued on how the defensive and offensive sides comes to play in this field.
+My core focus is on purple teaming.

 ## ⚠️ Vulnerability Management Projects